Puerto Rico Marijuana Laws

 Obtaining a Medical Cannabis ID Card

-• Application: Submit an application for a medical cannabis ID card through the Medical Marijuana Program Registry.
-Applications can be completed online via the Puerto Rico Medical Cannabis Licensing Portal.
+• Application: Submit your application through the Puerto Rico Medical Cannabis Licensing Portal.
+The platform handles everything online.

-1. Medical certification from a licensed physician
+1. Medical certification from the authorized physician

-3. Proof of residency in Puerto Rico
+3. Proof of Puerto Rico residency

 Qualifying Conditions